Green Tea - Sheng Pu

 Long Pa — Single Tree Blend, Spring 2021: Gorgeous floral notes and sweetness from sugarcane.
 This batch is made of single-harvested trees and blended for complexity.

-Long Pa - Le De, Spring 2021: A fantastically sweet and tender Pu Er!
-From the famed micro-terroir of Le De.
+Long Pa — Le De, Spring 2021: A fantastically sweet and tender Pu Er, from the famed micro-terroir of Le De.

-Long Pa - Wild, Spring 2018: Absolutely gorgeous brightness!
-An intense, aromatic Pu Er.
-From the same wild forest as the 2016 vintage.
+Long Pa — Wild, Spring 2018: Absolutely gorgeous brightness — an intense, aromatic Pu Er, from the same wild forest as the 2016 vintage.

-Long Pa - Le De, Spring 2015: Soft, sweet, and slightly floral from the micro-terroir of Le De.
+Long Pa — Le De, Spring 2015: Soft, sweet, and slightly floral, from the micro-terroir of Le De.

-Long Pa - A Hei, Spring 2015: Strong dried fruit notes, tannic and robust from the micro-terroir of A Hei.
+Long Pa — A Hei, Spring 2015: Strong dried-fruit notes, tannic and robust, from the micro-terroir of A Hei.

 Long Pa — Spring 2014: Bright with strong tannins, slightly floral.

-*A Hei and Le De are the two lots farmers in Long Pa has.
-In the years we can, we do separate harvest of the two lots.
-Le De is more elegant while A Hei is more substantial and floral.
+A Hei and Le De are the two lots farmers in Long Pa have; in the years we can, we harvest them separately.
+Le De is more elegant, A Hei more substantial and floral.
+Wild teas are harvested deep in the forest, a two-hour hike away — the trees are very tall and it's first-come, first-pick, so we only offer it in years we arrive first.
+Yields are extremely low, usually under 5 kg per season.